AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Upload, download, and manage objects/Use CSG to attach OSS to ECS.md

 OSS uses a flat structure to store objects in buckets.
 However, OSS supports folders as a concept to group objects and simplify management.
 To use OSS as a file system, you can use Cloud Storage Gateway \(CSG\) to mount OSS buckets to ECS instances.

 -   CSG is activated and is granted access permissions on OSS, ECS, and VPC.
 For more information, see [Alibaba Cloud Storage Gateway](https://sgwnew.console.aliyun.com/).
 -   A Virtual Private Cloud \(VPC\) and a vSwitch are created in the same region as the bucket that you want to mount.
-For more information, see [Work with VPCs](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md) and [Work with vSwitches](/intl.en-US/VPCs and vSwitchs/Work with vSwitches.md).
+For more information, see [Work with VPCs](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md) and [Create a vSwitch](/intl.en-US/VPCs and vSwitchs/Work with vSwitches.md).
 -   An ECS instance is created in the same region as the bucket that you want to mount.
 For more information about how to create an ECS instance, see [Quick start](/intl.en-US/Quick Start/Manage an ECS instance in the console (express version).md).

 -   Restore Archive or Cold Archive objects